-The following table sets forth the aggregate fees by the categories specified below in connection with certain professional services rendered by Union Power HK CPA Limited, our independent registered public accounting firm, for the periods indicated.
-We did not pay any other fees to our auditors during the periods indicated below.
+The following table sets forth the aggregate fees by the categories specified below in connection with certain professional services rendered by Union Power HK CPA Limited and Onestop Assurance PAC, our independent registered public accounting firms, for the periods indicated.
+We may incur minor miscellaneous fees to our auditors during the periods other than the fees indicated below.

 Year Year Ended December 31,

-2020 2020 2021

-RMB'000 RMB'000 RMB'000
+2021 RMB'000 2022 RMB'000 2023 RMB'000

-Audit fees (1) 5,500 8,254 3,799
+Audit fees (1)

+Union Power HK CPA Limited 8,254 3,799

+Onestop Assurance PAC - 2,627

-5,500 8,254 3,799
+8,254 3,799 2,627

-^{(1) &}quot;Audit fees" means the aggregate fees billed for professional services rendered by our principal auditors for the audit of our annual financial statements, including audit fees relating to our initial public offering in 2019.
+(1) "Audit fees" means the aggregate fees billed for professional services rendered by our principal auditors for the audit of our annual financial statements and assistance with review of documents filed with the SEC and other statutory and regulatory filings.

-The policy of our audit committee is to pre-approve all auditing services and all non-audit services permitted to be performed by Union Power HK CPA Limited, our independent registered public accounting firm, including audit services and tax services as described above, other than those for de minimus services which are approved by our audit committee prior to the completion of the audit.
+The policy of our audit committee is to pre-approve all auditing services and all non-audit services permitted to be performed by our independent registered public accounting firms, including audit services as described above, other than those for de minimus services which are approved by our audit committee prior to the completion of the audit.